tskit-dev/tutorials/basics.md

 a {attr}`~Mutation.derived_state` of "G", we know that the samples descending from node 8 in the first tree (sample genomes 2, 4, and 5) have a "G" at {attr}`~Site.position` 257, while the others have the {attr}`~Site.ancestral_state` of "T".
-This means that Ada is homozygous for "T", Bob is homozygous for "G", and Cat is heterozygous "T|G".
+This means that Ada is homozygous for "T", Bob is homozygous for "G", and Cat is heterozygous "T/G".
-In other words the ancestral state and the details of any mutations at that site, when coupled with the tree topology at the site {attr}`~Site.position` is sufficient to define the allelic state possessed by each sample.
+In other words the ancestral state and the details of any mutations at that site, when coupled with the tree topology at the site {attr}`~Site.position`, is sufficient to define the allelic state possessed by each sample.

 Note that even though the genome is 1000 base pairs long, the tree sequence only contains